-In this article we are going to look at basic introduction to redis followed by some practical use cases.
+In this article we are going to look at basic introduction to REDIS (Remote Dictionary Server) followed by some practical use cases.

 Traditional databases like MySQL, MongoDB, PostgreSql, etc store and retrive the data from disk.
 Occasionally they might store in memory, but most of the time its stored in disk.
 So any read or write operation has to be done at the disk level.